-The normal structure of the programme for the degree of Master of Peace and Conflict Studies is set out below.
+The normal MPCS programme structure is set out below.
 Some variations may be possible.
 For further details consult the University Calendar or the Director of the National Centre for Peace and Conflict Studies.

 To be admitted, students must be graduates with an average grade of at least B+ in their final year of study, or have satisfactory alternative qualifications or experience.